-10.1.
-The responsibility for setting out entrance requirements and the broader criteria for assessing the strength of applications for International Foundation Programmes rests with the Director of International Education Institute (IEI).
-The responsibility for making decisions on applications ultimately rests with the Director of IEI, although this may be delegated to IEI's Director of Foundation Studies or individual programme Directors.
+- 8.5.1.
+The responsibility for setting out entrance requirements and the broader criteria for assessing the strength of applications for International Foundation Programmes rests with the Director of the International Education Institute (IE).
+The responsibility for making decisions on applications ultimately rests with the Director of IE but is normally delegated to IE's Assistant Director (Recruitment and Administration) and other members of IE staff working under the guidance of the Assistant Director. - 8.5.2.
+All applications for International Foundation Programmes will be assessed on the basis of: